zahdehv/lImporter_report/generators/ii) introduction.md

 - (esta lista potencialmente podria ser ordenada para una mayor coherencia con las fechas o conceptos(estos son mas importantes, muchas ideas similares han aparecido en este campo))
 - Cumulative Reasoning first generates several potential steps in answering the question.
 It then has a LLM evaluate them, deciding to either accept or reject these steps.
 Finally, it checks whether it has arrived at the final answer.
 If so, it terminates the process, but otherwise it repeats it[zhangCumulativeReasoningLarge2025]

-### agents:
+### agentes basados en LLM:
 - Mencionar que el potencial de los LLM radica principalmente en la autonomia y capacidad de realizar tareas usando herramientas en lugar del humano, aprovechando las ventajas que tienen para el manejo de la informacion
     - As LLMs have improved rapidly in capabilities companies and researchers have explored how to allow them to make use of external systems.
 This has been necessitated by shortcomings of LLMs in areas such as mathematical computations, reasoning, and factuality
 - Modular Reasoning, Knowledge, and Language (MRKL) System [karpasMRKLSystemsModular2022] is one of the simplest formulations of an agent.
 It contains a LLM router providing access to multiple tools.
 The router can make multiple calls to get information such as weather or the current date.
 It then combines this information to generate a final response.
-- Program-aided Language Model (PAL) [gaoPALProgramaidedLanguage2023] translates a problem directly into code, which is sent to a Python interpreter to generate an answer and Tool-Integrated Reasoning Agent (ToRA) (Gou et al., 2024b) that instead of a single code generation step, it interleaves code and reasoning steps for as long as necessary to solve the problem
+- Program-aided Language Model (PAL) [gaoPALProgramaidedLanguage2023] translates a problem directly into code, which is sent to a Python interpreter to generate an answer and Tool-Integrated Reasoning Agent (ToRA) [gouToRAToolIntegratedReasoning2024] that instead of a single code generation step, it interleaves code and reasoning steps for as long as necessary to solve the problem
 - Reasoning and Acting (ReAct) [yaoReActSynergizingReasoning2023] generates a thought, takes an action, and receives an observation (and repeats this process) when given a problem to solve.
 All of this information is inserted into the prompt so it has a memory of past thoughts, actions, and observations (observation based agent); and Reflexion[shinnReflexionLanguageAgents2023] (which builds upon react), a novel framework to reinforce language agents not by updating weights, but instead through linguistic feedback.
 Concretely, Reflexion agents verbally reflect on task feedback signals, then maintain their own reflective text in an episodic memory buffer to induce better decision-making in subsequent trials.
 - Retrieval Augmented Generation (RAG) In the context of GenAI agents, RAG is a paradigm in which information is retrieved from an external source and inserted into the prompt.
 This can enhance performance in knowledge intensive tasks [lewisRetrievalAugmentedGenerationKnowledgeIntensive2021].
 When retrieval itself is used as an external tool, RAG systems are considered to be agents